modcommunity/how-to-install-mods-in-minecraft/README.md

 Your mod should now be active!

-## Managing Mods with Mod Managers
+## Managing Mods With Mod Managers
 A dedicated mod manager can simplify the process of downloading, installing, and updating mods and their dependencies.
 It also helps manage mod packs as well!

 Here are some popular mod managers!